-While on OPT, all practical training/employment must be directly related to the student’s field of study (i.e. the student’s major).
-The burden of proof for establishing this relationship is on the student, though the student may seek assistance from their academic department and/or Career Services in establishing how the position relates to the academic major.
+While on OPT all practical training/employment must be directly related to the student’s field of study (i.e. the student’s major).
+The burden of proof for establishing this relationship is on the student, though the student may seek assistance from their academic department and/or Career Services for establishing how the position relates to the academic major.

 Students should be able to articulate how the practical training is related to the major in a clear, concise, and logical way.
 The explanation the student provides of the direct relationship is reported to DHS/ICE in SEVIS.
 Below are some examples of a direct relationship descriptions provided by ICE :